-You’ve taken the leap and applied to law school.
-You’ve taken the LSAT and have gone through the application process and now you’ve got an interview at the law school you applied for.
+So you’ve taken the leap and applied to law school.
+You’ve taken the LSAT, and now you’ve got an interview at the law school you applied for.

 Law school interviews are not uncommon.
 In fact, most schools only offer interviews on a limited basis.
 So if you’re offered an interview, be sure to take it.
 Being offered an interview at a law school means that you’re in a review group which is a way for admissions to distinguish the applicants.

 Not all law schools require their applicants to have an interview for admittance, but schools like Harvard or Yale require each applicant to have an interview.
 Interviewing an applicant allows the admissions committee to learn more about your background and personal story as well as to get a better idea about your communication skills, motivation, maturity, and how you plan to contribute to the law school as a student.

 While Harvard, Yale and other prestigious schools have different and possibly more difficult interview questions, there are a lot of the same questions that are asked in each school.

 If you’re invited to attend an interview at the law school you applied to, you can expect to talk about your resume and experience as well as your interest in law.

 Top 50 Law School Interview Questions